-In some cases, If the co-applicant has a strong credit history and income, this may be able to help you obtain a loan or qualify for a lower interest rate.
+In some cases, you may realize that your existing debt is making it hard to qualify for a new loan.
+But you still have another option: You may be able to re-apply with a co-applicant.
+If the co-applicant has a strong credit history and income, you may be able to obtain a loan or qualify for a lower interest rate together.

-If you aren’t able to find a co-applicant or still don’t qualify, the biggest help for qualifying in the future might be time.
-Building up a history of making debt payments on time, paying down other debt, or increasing your income via a new job or a side gig could all be helpful eventually.
-There’s no magic formula to guarantee that you’ll receive another loan, of course, but these steps can be a good place to start.
+If you still don’t qualify, the biggest help for qualifying in the future might be time.
+Building up a history of making debt payments on schedule, paying down other debt, and increasing your income via a new job or side gig can all turn things around.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.